rob-foulkrod/TDD-Verify/samplePR.md

 *   **MTT managed subscriptions** enforce strict Azure Policy/Guardrails.
 Demo resources (short-lived, non-prod) can be flagged or blocked by controls intended for production workloads.
 *   Adding `SecurityControl: 'Ignore'` allows training/demo resources to **bypass or quiet specific automated controls** designed for production, ensuring workshops and demos proceed without policy denials.
+* Elements such as authenticating to storage accounts with keys is prohibited.

 ***